 A QMF MLD shall transmit all individually addressed Management frames to non-QMF MLDs using access category AC_VO.

-A QMF AP MLD and a QMF non-AP MLD follows the procedure to change QMF policy for IQMFs defined in 11.24.2.2 (QMF policy change in an infrastructure BSS or in an MBSS) between a QMF AP and a QMF non-AP STA except that support of QMF policy change for an MLD is indicated by the QMFReconfigurationActivated subfield in the Extended Capabilities element received from any STA affiliated with the MLD.
+A QMF AP MLD and a QMF non-AP MLD follow(#19287) the procedure to change QMF policy for IQMFs defined in 11.24.2.2 (QMF policy change in an infrastructure BSS or in an MBSS) between a QMF AP and a QMF non-AP STA except that support of QMF policy change for an MLD is indicated by the QMFReconfigurationActivated subfield in the Extended Capabilities element received from any STA affiliated with the MLD.

 NOTE—Each STA affiliated with an QMF MLD follows the rules of GQMF defined in 11.24 (Quality-of-service Management frame (QMF)).